 4. Object Oriented Programming (OOP) Languages

 OOP languages organize code using “objects” that represent real-world entities.
 This approach improves scalability and maintainability.
+Popular OOP languages:- Java

 - Python